erpkumar415/pkumar_apps_echosystem/spark-scala-maven-as-normal-jar/README.md

-# Springs Scala SPARK Maven Rest API
+# SPARK Scala Maven AS Normal Jar
 Rest API Services project in scala for Springs boot, Maven, Spring Security

 This sample application illustrates how to use Spring with scala and Spark